Lawrence S. Wittner: Biography

 Wittner has spoken at the United Nations and at the Norwegian Nobel Institute, delivered guest lectures on dozens of college and university campuses (including Princeton University, Columbia University, Cornell University, Yale University, Harvard University, Rutgers University, the University of Colorado, the University of Wisconsin, American University, the University of Maine, the University of Connecticut, the University of Utah, the University of California at Berkeley, the University of New Mexico, Swarthmore College, the College of William and Mary, Colgate University, and the University of Alaska Southeast), and given talks in numerous countries (including Australia, Austria, Belgium, Britain, Canada, China, the Czech Republic, Finland, Germany, Japan, Malta, the Netherlands, Norway, South Africa, Spain, and Switzerland).

+Political activism

-Blending intellectual life with political activity, Wittner has been active since 1961 in the racial equality, labor, and peace movements.
-He was an early civil rights and anti-apartheid activist and served for decades as an elected leader of United University Professions (the SUNY faculty union that is affiliated with the American Federation of Teachers).
-In 2016, he was elected by Democratic Party voters of New York's 20th Congressional district to serve as a Bernie Sanders delegate to the Democratic national convention.
-Currently, he is a board member of the Citizens for Global Solutions Education Fund, a board member of the Peace Action Fund of New York State, and a member of the executive committee of the Albany County Central Federation of Labor, AFL-CIO.
-On occasion, he performs vocally and on the banjo with the Solidarity Singers, who enliven a variety of events—in prisons, on picket lines, and at meetings of the American Historical Association—with their music.
+Starting in 1961, Wittner participated extensively in the racial equality, peace, and labor movements.
+He was an early civil rights and anti-apartheid activist and served for decades as an elected leader of United University Professions (the SUNY faculty-professional staff union affiliated with the American Federation of Teachers).
+He also served as a national board member (and eventually co-chair of the national board) of Peace Action and as an elected Bernie Sanders delegate to the 2016 Democratic National Convention.
+Numerous organizations presented him with awards for his activities.
+Currently, he is an executive board member of the Albany County Central Federation of Labor (AFL-CIO), as well as a board member of the Citizens for Global Solutions Education Fund and of the Peace Action Fund of New York State.